khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
-        <p>The product does not include synchronized media or provide capabilities for captioning user generated audio or video content.
-However, a user has the ability to upload their own media.
-Open captions can be included for videos authored by third-party tools that offer this capability. <a href="https://docs.gitlab.com/ee/user/markdown.html">Learn more about GitLab Flavored Markdown</a>.</p>
+        <p>The product does not include synchronized media or allow captions for user generated media content.
+User generated media that includes open captions can be linked to with <a href="https://docs.gitlab.com/ee/user/markdown.html">GitLab Flavored Markdown</a>.</p>
       </td>
     </tr>
     <tr>